Inlays and Onlays vs Crowns - Which is Better?

 Finding out that you have a cavity is never fun.
 But we have several options that we can choose from to restore your tooth back to better health.

 When you have a cavity, we assess its size and location.
-Then we make recommendations for a restoration that we believe will offer the best chances for long term success.
+Then we recommend a restoration that we believe will offer the best chances for long term success.

 Dental inlays, onlays and crowns all have their place for repairing teeth.